MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Switch.md

 ---
 description: Explains how to use a switch to handle multiple `If` statements.
-keywords: powershell,cmdlet
 Locale: en-US
-ms.date: 05/22/2020
+ms.date: 06/10/2021
 online version: https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_switch?view=powershell-7.1&WT.mc_id=ps-gethelp
 schema: 2.0.0
 title: about Switch